mzivic7/endcord/.github/CONTRIBUTING.md

 - `255_curses_bug` - this part of the code should be changed after [ncurses bug](https://github.com/python/cpython/issues/119138) is fixed.
 If there is no note, just remove the code

 ### Network tab filter
-Filter for network tab in dev tool:
+Filter for network tab in dev tools:
 `-.js -css -woff -svg -webp -png -ico -webm -science -txt -mp3`

 ### Monitor IPC on linux socket